One- Parent Family Payment

 The One-Parent Family Payment (OFP) is a means-tested payment available to women and men under the age of 66 who are the main carers of their children, or are raising their child or children without the support of a partner.

-The payment is made by the Department of Employment Affairs and Social Protection (DEASP), formerly the Department of Social Welfare.
+The payment is made by the the Department of Social Protection, formerly the Department of Social Welfare.

 You can be in employment and receive OFP, if you meet the criteria.